-It is strongly recommended that you consult the documentation and the manufacturer's support site for information regarding optimal configuration and performance of your WCCP v2 device.
+It is recommended that you consult the documentation and the manufacturer's support site for information regarding optimal configuration and performance of your WCCP v2 device.
 Most devices should be configured to take best advantage of hardware-based redirection.
 With Cisco devices, the most recent version of IOS is usually best.

 For every active WCCP service group, there must be a corresponding ARM NAT rule.
-See ARM, page 295.
+See ARM, page 323.

-When multiple proxy servers are configured in a cluster, all settings except the Service Group Enabled/Disabled setting and Weight are propagated around the cluster.
+When multiple proxy servers are configured in a cluster, all settings except the Service Group Enabled/Disabled setting, the Network Interface, and Weight are propagated around the cluster.

-For complete descriptions of Content Gateway support for WCCP v2, see Transparent interception with WCCP v2 devices, page 46.
+For a complete description of Content Gateway support for WCCP v2, see Transparent interception with WCCP v2 devices, page 50.